elkromer/markdown/JWT.md

   - JWT
 ---

-JSON Web Tokens (JWTs pronounced "jots")
+# JSON Web Tokens (JWTs)
+>  "jots"

-Primary goal: JWTs represent a set of claims as a JSON object that is encoded in a JSON Web Signature (JWS) and/or JSON Web Encruption (JWE) structure
+JWTs represent a set of claims as a JSON object that is encoded in a JSON Web Signature (JWS) and/or JSON Web Encruption (JWE) structure

-Breif description {
+### Description
 A JWT is represented as a sequence of URL-safe parts separated by period ('.') characters.
 Each part contains a base64url-encoded value.
 The number of parts in the JWT is dependent upon the representation of the resulting JWS using the JWS Compact Serialization or JWE using the JWE Compact Serialization.
-}

 How computed {
 	The following example JOSE Header declares that the encoded object is